Urban warfare: Battle of Monterrey, Mexico

-The Battle of Monterrey was the US Army's first major encounter with urban warfare.
-It occurred in September 1846 when the US Army under Zachary Taylor invaded the town.
-The US Army had no prior training in urban warfare and the Mexican defenders hid on rooftops, shot through loopholes, and stationed cannons in the middle of the city's streets.
+The Battle of Monterrey was the U.S. Army's first major encounter with urban warfare.
+It occurred in September 1846 when the U.S. Army under Zachary Taylor invaded the town.
+The U.S. Army had no prior training in urban warfare and the Mexican defenders hid on rooftops, shot through loopholes, and stationed cannons in the middle of the city's streets.
 The houses at Monterrey were made of thick adobe, with strong double doors and few windows.
 The rooftops were lined with a two-foot-tall wall that acted as a parapet for the defending soldiers.
 Each home was a fort unto itself.

-On September 21, 1846, the US Army which included some of its best soldiers, recent West Point graduates, marched down the city's streets and were cut down by the Mexican defenders.
+On September 21, 1846, the U.S. Army which included some of its best soldiers, recent West Point graduates, marched down the city's streets and were cut down by the Mexican defenders.
 They could not see the men hidden behind walls, loopholes, or rooftops.
 They tried to march straight down the street until the intense fire drove them to hide in adjacent buildings.
-Taylor tried to move artillery into the city but it could not hit the well-hidden defenders any better than the US soldiers could.
+Taylor tried to move artillery into the city but it could not hit the well-hidden defenders any better than the U.S. soldiers could.
 Two days later the US again assaulted the city from two sides and this time they fought differently.

 Not wanting to repeat the mistakes of the 21st, General William Jenkins Worth listened to his Texan advisers.
 These men had fought in Mexican cities before at the Battle of Mier in 1842 and the Battle of Bexar in 1835.
 They understood that the army needed to "mouse hole" through each house and root out the defenders in close combat.

 Worth's men used pick axes to chip holes in the adobe walls of the homes, in the roof of the house from where the soldiers could drop in, or used ladders to climb to the top of a rooftop and assault the Mexican defenders in hand-to-hand combat.
 The typical assault on a home would include one man who would run to the door of the house and chip the door away with a pick axe under covering fire.
 Once the door showed signs of weakening, 3–4 other soldiers would run to the door and barge in with revolvers blazing.
 Worth lost few men on the 23rd using these new urban warfare techniques.